sunit1999/News/README.md

 ## Technologies Used

 - **Jetpack Compose**: A modern Android UI toolkit for building native user interfaces.
-- **Retrofit**: A popular HTTP client for making network requests in Android apps.
+- **Retrofit**: A HTTP client for making network requests in Android apps.
+- **Room**: An Android SQLite database library that simplifies data persistence.
-- **WorkManager**: Used for background processing tasks and scheduling.
+- **WorkManager**: Used for background processing tasks such as syncing Room database.
-- **DataStore**: A data storage solution for persisting key-value pairs and other data.
+- **DataStore**: A data storage solution for persisting key-value pairs such as user preferences.
 - **Material Design 3**: A design language for creating visually appealing and consistent user interfaces.
 - **NewsAPI.org**: An API used to fetch news data from various sources.